-The squirting cucumbers fill their fruits with liquids that get up to a huge pressure and wait with a huge potential.
-A slightest touch or an accidental bump by a passing by animal is enough to launch the missiles and the seeds get squirted along with a liquid at speeds upto 95 kmph.
-Each fruit will contain about 20 to 40 seeds in an average.
+The squirting cucumbers fill their fruits with liquids that get up to huge pressure and wait with huge potential.
+The slightest touch or an accidental bump by a passing animal is enough to launch the missiles and the seeds get squirted along with a liquid at speeds up to 95 kmph.
+Each fruit will contain about 20 to 40 seeds on an average.
 The seeds may be thrown at a maximum distance of 6 meters in all directions!
 Great pressure indeed!!

 Dandelion – Taraxacum officinale

 The Dandelion starts as a normal flower.
 After the fertilization is complete, the petals of the flowers drop leaving just a seed head which seems much like a bud.
 After the seeds are mature, the magic happens.
 The seedhead opens up into a wonderful structure that we usually use to blow off in a playful manner!
 The seedhead opens up as it dries and each seed is equipped with a tiny parachute that enables it to float and fly away even in the slightest breeze.
 So, now everything is ready, the plant just waits for a wind to spread its seeds.
 A gentle breeze from a little child’s mouth could send these seeds into the and with a lot of happiness for the child and the plant!

 Javan Cucumber – Alsomitra macrocarpa